evolution-ui/evolution-ui/README.md

     If you don't have those installed, follow [these instructions](https://docs.npmjs.com/getting-started/installing-node) to install node.js and `npm`.

-2. Now, install `grunt-cli`:
+2. Now, install `gulp-cli`:

-    `npm install -g grunt-cli` // '-g' means install it globally on your system
+    `npm install -g gulp-cli` // '-g' means install it globally on your system

 3. Now, it is time to install all needed packages. `cd` into your repository directory and run this command: